yonkahlon/Zenject/README.md

 Zenject is a lightweight dependency injection framework built specifically to target Unity 3D.
 It can be used to turn your Unity 3D application into a collection of loosely-coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.

-Tested in Unity 3D on the following platforms: PC/Mac/Linux, iOS, Android, WP8, Webplayer and WebGL (See <a href="#aot-support">here</a> for details on WebGL).
+Tested in Unity 3D on the following platforms:
+* PC/Mac/Linux
+* iOS
+* Android
+* Webplayer
+* WebGL
+* Windows Store (including 8.1, Phone 8.1, Universal 8.1 and Universal 10).

+IL2CPP is supported, however there are some gotchas - see <a href="#aot-support">here</a> for details

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

-__Quick Start__:  If you are already familiar with dependency injection and are more interested in the syntax than anything else, you might want to start by looking over the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which shows a bunch of typical example cases of usage.
+__Quick Start__:  If you are already familiar with dependency injection and are more interested in the syntax than anything else, you might want to start by reading the [Hello World Example](#hello-world-example) and then looking over the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which shows a bunch of typical example cases of usage.
 You may also be interested in reading some of the tests (see `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests` directories)

 ## Table Of Contents